-For starters, here’s a link to my SQL Saturday speaker’s profile (subject to change at my whim!).
+For starters, here’s a link to my 2019 PASS Summit speaker’s profile!

 I’m just some guy living in upstate New York who’s sharing his thoughts with the rest of the world.
 I’ve worked in various positions in technology since 1989, discovered that I have a knack for writing and communication, and presented my first SQL Saturday presentation in 2015.
 It was there that I realized that my thoughts and opinions could actually be helpful and useful to other people.

 I’m also a musician (and am available for hire).
 I started playing the piano when I was 7, the clarinet when I was 8, and I picked up the saxophone and mallet percussion when I was in high school.
 I’m also a songwriter; click here to give my demos a listen!

 So kick back, grab a cup of coffee, and feel free to contemplate (or scrutinize) my thoughts.

 For those who are curious, a little more about me . . .

 - I’ve been working in various technological positions since 1989, starting out as a lowly computer operator, and working as an analyst, technical writer, web developer, adjunct instructor, and software developer along the way.

 - I am an active participant with CASSUG (Capital Area SQL Server User Group) and Albany UX user groups.